mch-wizard/3D-website-portfolio/README.md

-# -> Project implementation stopped: "[react/no-unknown-property] rule conflicts with @react-three/fiber on <mesh /> and other tags"
+# Project implementation stopped: react/no-unknown-property rule conflicts with @react-three/fiber on mesh and other tags"

 # 3D website portfolio